Kent State Shootings

 In above Corbis photo, Mary Vecchio is seen running at the rightmost corner

 John Paul Filo’s Pulizer Prize Winning Photo [altered photo, below left]

-Sixty-seven rounds of ammunition fired over 13 seconds (which killed four students, wounded nine others, resulting in one permanent paralysis) became the shots that changed the world.
-It was May 4th 1970 at Kent State University in Ohio.
+Sixty-seven rounds of ammunition were fired over 13 seconds.
+They killed four students, wounded nine others, resulting in one permanent paralysis.
+It was May 4th 1970.
+The scene was Kent State University in Ohio.
 Unpopularity of the Vietnam War was at its peak that spring, and with the invasion of Cambodia a week before, the tension was fever-pitch.
-In that atmosphere, the Ohio National Guard fired upon students recklessly, harming observers and passers-by.
+The Ohio National Guard fired at students protesters.